Naftan Oil Refinery: Sanctions

 On 22 August 2011, the United States issued sanctions on Naftan.
 They were issued soon after 2010 Belarusian presidential election for human rights violations in Belarus, but they were temporarily suspended in 2015.
 In 2021, the State Department of the USA announced that the sanctions should be restored due to human rights violations by Alexander Lukashenko.
 Lukashenko was given opportunity to avoid sanctions by releasing more than 300 political prisoners, stopping violence and starting national dialogue.
 Later the sanctions against Naftan were indeed renewed.

 On 20 August 2020 (during 2020—2021 Belarusian protests), Naftan workers started an open letter calling Alexander Lukashenko to resign and new presidential election to be held.
 The letter was signed by 3238 Naftan employees out of 3500 people participated in the discussion.
 Later, several most active employees were fired, including the leader of the independent trade union branch.

 On 25 May 2021, Euroradio.fm noted that Naftan's joint venture with Russian Lukoil producing motor oil, "LLK-Naftan" (Belarusian and ЛЛК—Нафтан), changed its name to "EddyTek" (ЭддиТек) and slightly changed the structure of ownership: 3% share was transferred from Naftan's 50% to the Navapolack city council.
 Euroradio assumed that this rebranding was an attempt to get out of sanctions.

+In 2022, Naftan was included in the sanctions lists of the EU, Switzerland, Canada and Ukraine.